About Us

 The University of Washington Family Medicine Residency is an academic urban training program in Seattle, Washington with rural regional training opportunities.

 As one of the oldest and largest Family Medicine departments in the nation, we have an accomplished faculty with a broad range of clinical, educational, advocacy, research, and scholarly interests.
-Members of the Residency Faculty are deeply involved in resident education, and nearly all physician faculty in the Department participate in resident education by precepting in one of the two Family Medical Centers (FMCs) and attending with the residents on the Family Medicine inpatient service at the University of Washington.
+Members of the residency raculty are deeply involved in resident education, and nearly all physician faculty in the department participate in resident education by precepting in one of the two residency clinics (Harborview an Northgate) and attending with the residents on the Family Medicine inpatient service at the UW Medical Center Northwest.

-Chelan Rural Training Track: This rural training track began in 2019.
-Residents spend one year training in Seattle and two years training at a community health clinic and critical access hospital in Chelan, Washington.
+Chelan Rural Training Program: The Chelan rural training track began in 2019.
+Residents spend their first year training in Seattle and last two years training at Columbia Valley Community Health in Chelan and Lake Chelan Health, a critical access hospital in Chelan, Washington.
+The two first year residents who match into the Chelan Program see patients at the Harborview Family Medicine Clinic during their first year in Seattle.
+NRMP: 1918120C2

-Residents in all tracks work in primary care clinics with diverse patient populations and train throughout the UW Medicine system and their affiliated hospitals and residencies
+Residents in all programs work in primary care clinics with diverse patient populations and train throughout the UW Medicine system and affiliated hospitals

-Click here to learn more about our three residency tracks!
+Click here to learn more about our three residency programs!

-The UWFMR curriculum provides broad spectrum training to residents to prepare them to care of patients in any practice setting.
+The UW Family Medicine Residency curriculum provides broad spectrum training to prepare residents to care for patients in any practice setting.
 Program strengths and highlights are:

 Sports Medicine: Our residents train with our renowned Sports Medicine faculty at the Husky Stadium clinic and have opportunities for scholarship and research in Sports Medicine.